-Failure of the electric fuel boost pump will be indicated by illumination of red, low boost warning light.
+Failure of the electric fuel boost pump will be indicated by illumination of the LOW FUEL PRESS warning light.
 With sufficient fuel supply, the engine will continue to function.
 If the LOW FUEL PRESS warning light comes on, verify fuel quantity and land as soon as practicable.
 If fuel quantity is zero or low, prepare for engine stoppage.